polyfy/polylith/readme.md

 Sometimes we need to perform some test setup/teardown before and after we execute the tests for a project.

-If any code is used by more than one project, we can put it in a separate component, but in this case we should put it the code in the `command-line` project's `test` directory because it's not used by any other project.
+If any code is used by more than one project, we can put it in a separate component, but in this case we should put it in the `command-line` project's `test` directory because it's not used by any other project.

 Let's create a `test-setup` namespace in the project's test directory and add two functions to it: